 There are three main varieties of kratom that are primarily distinguished by how they are processed and prepared for retail.
-You may see differently named strains of kratom outside of these three varieties, but when the types are broken down any further, it usually refers to where the leaves were sourced from, rather than a difference in the intrinsic properties and preparation of a particular type of kratom (with the exception of Maeng Da kratom, which is usually grown and selected under more scrutiny to ensure quality).
+You may see differently named strains of kratom outside of these three varieties, but when the types are broken down any further, it usually refers to where the leaves for different kratom strains were sourced from, rather than a difference in the intrinsic properties and preparation of a particular type of kratom (with the exception of Maeng Da kratom, which is usually grown and selected under more scrutiny to ensure the quality).

 White Vein Kratom

 White kratom carries an acquired taste, compared to other strains.
-Its intensity makes it harder for beginners to appreciate, but it can be rewarding for those who are interested in and and have tried other types of kratom.
+Its intensity makes it harder for beginners to appreciate, but it can be rewarding for those who are interested in and have tried other types of kratom.